 Skip to content

-Refreshing Authentication Workflow
+Refresh Authentication Workflow

-In this tutorial, we will create a Passive Workflow that will automatically store and update either session cookies or tokens, as environment variables.
+In this tutorial, we will create a passive workflow that will automatically store and update either session cookies or tokens, as environment variables.

 Then, by using placeholders in requests for the environment variables, you can achieve continuous, uninterrupted testing without manually updating expired sessions.